envytools/envytools/hwdocs/bus/pmc.rst

 VRAM address - thus the selected window will cover a different thing in each affected space.

-The VRAM hidden area functionality got silently nuked on NVC0+ chipsets.
+The VRAM hidden area functionality got silently nuked on NVC0+ GPUs.
 The registers are still present, but they don't do anything.